hongbinbao/noserunner/README.md

     optional arguments:
 	    -h, --help            Show this help message and exit

 	    --cycle CYCLE         Set the number(int) of cycle.
-Execute test with a specified number of cycle.
-Default is 1
+Execute test with a specified number of cycle Default is 1

 	    --plan-file PLAN      Set the absolute path or relative path of test plan file.
 If not provide this option.
 The "plan" file in current directory will be used as default

 	    --duration DURATION   The maxumum test duration before ending the test.
-					          Here format must follow next format: xxDxxHxxMxxS. e.g. --duration=2D09H30M12S, which means 2 days, 09 hours, 30 minutes and 12 seconds
+					          Here format must follow next format: xxDxxHxxMxxS e.g. --duration=2D09H30M12S, which means 2 days, 09 hours, 30 minutes and 12 seconds

 	    --livereport          Enable the live report server feature.
 Default is disable

-        --livereport-config       Specify the path of the lieve report server configuration file.
-                              If not provide this option.
+        --livereport-config   Specify the path of the lieve report server configuration file If not provide this option.
 The "livereport.config" file in current directory will be used as default

-        --device-config       Specify the path of device configuration file.
-                              If not provide this option.
+        --device-config       Specify the path of device configuration file If not provide this option.
 The "device.config" file in current directory will be used as default

 	    --verbosity           Default is 2. set the level(1~5) of verbosity to get the help string of every test and the result